 And I totally understand why potatoes are so well-loved.
 A hot potato is as warm and comforting as slipping into a bubble bath.
-I just want to sink in and stay there for hours in all that carboy goodness.
+I just want to sink in and stay there for hours in all that carb-y goodness.

 A soup studded with chunks of potato is so perfect for a busy weeknight.
 It welcomes you and your family to the table and you know that everyone is going to have their bellies full of warm wholesome food.
 Bliss.

-The Souper Tip and that makes this soup delicious in such a short time is…can you guess?
+The Souper Tip that makes this soup delicious in such a short time is…can you guess?
 Potatoes.
 But not just any potatoes.
 In this case I’ve used canned potatoes.